 So, the take away here is that NO you do not need to force yourself to eat breakfast if you are truly not hungry.
 BUT if you feel that your mornings are a whirl wind and come lunch time you are ravenous, you may want to try to slow down and give yourself a chance to feel your hunger.

 How to Include Breakfast in Your Daily Routine

 So by now you have hopefully bought in to the fact that by eating breakfast you can reap some serious health benefits.
 HOWEVER, mornings can be hectic and stressful and most people don't want to spend an hour in the kitchen.
 For less stressful mornings, try the following:

 - Wake up 10 to 20 minutes earlier (promise it's not that bad!)

-- Allow yourself some downtime each morning to feel if you are hungry (remember, I don't believe in forcing yourself to eat when you're not hungry).
-If you still don't feel hungry, check in with yourself again in 1-2hrs to see if that hunger has kicked in.
+- Allow yourself some downtime each morning to feel if you are hungry.
+If you still don't feel hungry, check in with yourself again in 1-2 hours later.

-- If you can't do a full meal, at least try and have a protein rich snack
+- If there's no time for an actual meal, try and have a protein rich snack.

 - Gwin, Jess A, and Heather J Leidy.
 “Breakfast Consumption Augments Appetite, Eating Behavior, and Exploratory Markers of Sleep Quality Compared with Skipping Breakfast in Healthy Young Adults.”
 Current developments in nutrition vol. 2,11 nzy074.
 28 Aug.
 2018, https://doi:10.1093/cdn/nzy074